 - State if you need funds for a campus room/meals package or a meal card, along with the conference fee.

 - Copy your essay into the body of an email message.
 Do not send it as an attachment.

-- Email your submission to email@example.com between February 20 and April 15; put “WTP Cec Murphey Scholarship” in the subject line.
+- Email your submission to firstname.lastname@example.org; put “WTP Cec Murphey Scholarship” in the subject line.

 Submissions that do not follow these guidelines will not be considered.

-You will be notified by April 20 if you receive a scholarship or not.
-If you don’t receive an email, contact Lin Johnson at firstname.lastname@example.org.
+If you don’t receive an email within a week, contact Lin Johnson at email@example.com.

 If conferees donate to the scholarship fund, a limited amount of money will be available for conference fees but not room and meals.
 These partial scholarships are open to alumni, as well as writers who have never attended the conference.
 To be considered for a partial scholarship, submit an essay according to the guidelines for a Cecil Murphey scholarship.
-Email between February 20 and May 15, and put “WTP Partial Scholarship” in the email subject line.
+Put “WTP Partial Scholarship” in the email subject line.

 You will be notified only if you receive a scholarship, as funds are available.